Who will lead Europe after Merkel? Presidents and prime ministers jockey for the job.

 The Merkel era “has led to a Europe that is highly dependent on Germany and Germany’s choices,” said Rosa Balfour, the director of Carnegie Europe.
 “The gravity of power has shifted to Berlin, and it hasn’t been all for the good of the rest of Europe.
 If there’s a slight change in the balance of power, tipped in the favor of a broader pioneering group, from a European perspective there could be benefit in that.”

-Critics argue, for instance, that Germany’s response to the Eurozone debt crisis and its push for austerity measures did deep and lasting damage to Greece and Italy, Balfour said.
+Critics argue, for instance, that Germany’s response to the euro-zone debt crisis and its push for austerity measures did deep and lasting damage to Greece and Italy, Balfour said.

 Still, Merkel’s support remains strong across the continent — yet another indicator of how difficult she will be to replace.
 A recent survey by the European Council on Foreign Relations asked residents in 12 E.U. nations who they would vote for in a hypothetical election for president of Europe, Merkel or Macron.